 Third-party cookies

-Third-party cookies are cookies set by a domain other than the site you're visiting: the mechanism behind cross-site ad targeting and view-through measurement, blocked by Safari and Firefox and retained by Chrome.
+Third-party cookies are cookies set by a domain other than the one you're visiting: the basis of cross-site ad targeting, blocked by Safari and Firefox, kept by Chrome.

-Third-party cookies are cookies set by a domain other than the site you're visiting: an ad server or platform embedding itself across many sites and recognizing the same browser on each.
-They powered cross-site retargeting, frequency capping, and view-through measurement.
-Safari and Firefox block them by default; Chrome, after years of deprecation plans, walked back and kept them.
+An ad server embeds itself across many sites and recognizes the same browser on each: the mechanism behind cross-site retargeting, frequency capping, and view-through measurement.
+Safari and Firefox block third-party cookies by default; Chrome, after years of deprecation plans, walked back and kept them.

 #The party is who set it, not what it knows